 I absolutely adore pesto.
 It’s such an effortless and delicious way to enjoy fresh ingredients, and its versatility with both the ingredients and uses is unmatchable.
 Typically, it’s made with fresh basil, pine nuts, olive oil, garlic, and cheese, BUT it’s so much fun to put a twist on the classic, no?

-- 1 garlic clove (can use garlic powder - about a ¼ teaspoon or so)
+- 1 small garlic clove , can use 1/4 teaspoon garlic powder

 - 1 (15 ounce) can no-salt-added cannellini beans, drained and rinsed (can use other white beans)

 - 1 cup packed spinach

 - 1 tablespoon lemon juice

 - 1/4 cup grated parmesan can add less, leave out all together, or add nutritional yeast

 - In food processor or blender, process all the ingredients, scraping the sides periodically, until blended and smooth

 - Can add more oil/water if thinner consistency desired.

 - If you are feeling a bit nervous that garlic might be too spicy for your baby, you can add less or leave out entirely, if you wish.
 But I highly encourage you to add a little bit!
 It's a great flavor exposure 😉

 - If you can't get your hands on fresh basil, then you can use 1/2 cup spinach instead.
 But if you are able to, I highly encourage you to try it in this recipe!
 Adds a delightful dimension to the dish